Cezar66614/KA/README.md

 # KA
 My own C memory allocation library.

+Working:\
+Basic vectors and strings (plus some string manipulation: copy, concatanate, slice) - fully working and memory safe hopefully

 **WIP**

-Implements better pointers, n-dimensional vectors (not the math ones)
+Will implement better pointers, n-dimensional vectors

 # KAE
 An extension for this library that implements stack, queue and linked-list